Custom FM Waveform

 | positive scalar

-Pulse width in s, specified as a positive scalar value.
+The pulse duration in seconds, set as a positive scalar value.

-The product of Pulse width (s) and Pulse repetition frequency (Hz) must be less than or equal to one.
-This constraint ensures that the pulse width is less than the pulse repetition interval.
+Product Pulse width (s) and Pulse repetition frequency (Hz) must be less than or equal to one.
+This limitation ensures that the pulse width is less than the pulse repetition interval.

 Dependencies